I Love Marvel

-I ♥ Marvel (aka I Heart Marvel or I Love Marvel and commonly stylized as I (heart) Marvel) was a series of connected one-shots published by Marvel Comics around February 2006 (although cover-dated April 2006) to coincide with the romance-themed holiday of Valentine's Day.
+I ♥ Marvel (also known as I Heart Marvel or I Love Marvel and commonly stylized as I (heart) Marvel) is a series of connected one-shots published by Marvel Comics.
+The comic book series was released in February 2006 and cover-dated April 2006 to coincide with the romance-themed holiday of Valentine's Day.

-The series told several romantic stories featuring characters from the Marvel comics universe, with each issue focusing on a different area of the Marvel universe (X-Men, supervillains, etc.).
+The comic books tell several romantic stories featuring characters from the Marvel Comics.
+Each issue focuses on a different area of the Marvel Universe.
 Despite appearing to be a typical fifth-week event comic, February 2006, like every February (excepting leap years), had only four weeks.

+Concept and creation

+Development

+Marvel Comics Editor Aubrey Sitterson stated, "I (Heart) Marvel aims to pay homage to a (somewhat) forgotten part of mainstream comics, while sparking new interest in the genre. [...]
+There is always a chance that something larger could spin out of an event like this.
+It's no big secret that one of the most useful parts of month-long events like this, or the Marvel Monster Month is to gauge fan reaction and interest.
+If it looked like fans would eat up a monthly romance comic--whether related to the stories we have cooked up for February or not--you better believe we'd be diving in head first to get it to you."

+Publication history

+My Mutant Heart was released on February 1, 2006.
+Web of Romance was released on February 8, 2006.
+Marvel Ai was released on February 15, 2006.
+Outlaw Love was released on February 22, 2006.
+Masked Intentions was released on March 1, 2006.

 Issues

 My Mutant Heart

 My Mutant Heart was the first one-shot published and was an X-Men-centric issue.
 The issue included the following stories: